The 20 Best Vitrectomy Doctors near Baltimore, MD

-Marco Mura is an Ophthalmologist in Baltimore, Maryland.
+Marco Mura is an Ophthalmologist practicing medicine in Baltimore, Maryland.
 Dr. Mura is rated as an Elite provider by MediFind in Vitrectomy.
-His top areas of expertise are Retinal Detachment, Knobloch Syndrome, Pulmonary Fibrosis, Vitrectomy, and Cataract Removal.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Retinal Detachment, Knobloch Syndrome, Pulmonary Fibrosis, Vitrectomy, and Cataract Removal.

 The Johns Hopkins Hospital

 James T. Handa, M.D., is Chief of the Retina Division and the Robert Bond Welch, M.D., Professor of Ophthalmology at the Wilmer Eye Institute.
 He specializes in medical and surgical management of complex vitreoretinal diseases such as age-related macular degeneration, diabetic retinopathy, retinal detachment, retinopathy of prematurity and other pediatric retinal diseases.
 He also has expertise in intraocular oncology and manages patients with choroidal melanomas and metastatic tumors of the eye.
 Not only is he a highly skilled surgeon and clinician, but he also devotes significant effort to research related to the early causes of age-related macular degeneration using molecular pathological approaches to understand how the eye transforms from normal aging to early disease.
 He has been funded by the National Eye Institute for the last 19 years, and he currently holds two R01 awards for his work in AMD.
 He has also been funded by the Thome Foundation, Research to Prevent Blindness, Fight for Sight and the American Health Assistance Foundation.
 His other research focuses on surgical innovation using an integrated robotic surgical system.
 Dr. Handa is currently the Wilmer Eye Institute’s implanting surgeon for the Argus II retinal chip implant, which was recently approved by the FDA after Dr. Handa participated in the clinical trial leading to its approval.
 Dr. Handa is rated as an Advanced provider by MediFind in Vitrectomy.
-His top areas of expertise are Melanoma of the Eye, Late-Onset Retinal Degeneration, Age-Related Macular Degeneration (ARMD), Metastatic Uveal Melanoma, and Vitrectomy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Melanoma of the Eye, Late-Onset Retinal Degeneration, Age-Related Macular Degeneration (ARMD), Metastatic Uveal Melanoma, and Vitrectomy.
+Dr. Handa is board certified in American Board Of Ophthalmology.

 The Johns Hopkins Hospital

 Peter L. Gehlbach, M.D., Ph.D. is the J. Willard Marriott, Jr. Professor of Ophthalmology with joint appointment in the Department of Electrical and Computer Engineering, The Whiting School of Engineering.
 A member of the Wilmer faculty since 2000, he was recruited by a national search to become the inaugural Maumenee Scholar at Johns Hopkins University School of Medicine.
 His clinical practice is composed of international, national, and regional patient populations with the most complex retinal disease.
 An expert vitreoretinal surgeon, Dr. Gehlbach has been a leader in performing and teaching complex surgical cases that require coordination with multiple ophthalmological specialists.
 His research interests include cutting-edge surgical approaches to patients with retinal disease and the development of novel surgical tools and approaches to retinal microsurgery.
 Dr. Gehlbach’s work has been supported by multiple NIH grants and prestigious foundations with research published in numerous peer-reviewed journals and presented at ophthalmology conferences around the world.
 The founding director of the former Wilmer Gene Therapy Vector Center, he has served as the director of the Wilmer Echography Center as well as the Retina Fellowship Training Program at Johns Hopkins.
 He holds multiple patents in both the U.S. and abroad.
 Dr. Gehlbach received his B.A. and M.D. degrees from the University of Vermont, and his Ph.D. in cell and integrative physiology from the University of Minnesota.
 He completed an internship and residency training in general surgery at the University of Health Sciences, Chicago Medical School.
 His ophthalmology residency was at Washington University in St. Louis, where he also completed a fellowship in protein chemistry.
 He completed a medical and surgical retina fellowship at the Casey Eye Institute in Portland.
 Dr. Gehlbach is rated as an Advanced provider by MediFind in Vitrectomy.
-His top areas of expertise are Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Retinal Detachment, Retinal Vein Occlusion, and Vitrectomy.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Retinal Vein Occlusion, Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Retinal Detachment, and Vitrectomy.
+Dr. Gehlbach is board certified in American Board Of Ophthalmology.

 The Johns Hopkins Hospital